77ethers/NTERMCP/README.md

 ## Audit Logging

-Desktop Commander now includes comprehensive logging for all tool calls:
+NTERMCP now includes comprehensive logging for all tool calls:

 ### What Gets Logged
 - Every tool call is logged with timestamp, tool name, and arguments (sanitized for privacy)